jacobjinkelly/slurm/README.md

 From the new repo, sweeps can be configured by creating a json file.
 See `example.json` for a template.

-Each key in the json file can epoint to a list of values to be swept, a single value to be set.
+Each key in the json file corresponds to a command line argument.
+The key can point to a list of values to be swept, a single value to be set, or a dictionary.
-Additionally, a key may point to another dictionary with further options.
+If the key

 Once the sweep is configured, the job can be launched as follows.